nixworks/public/news/2007/07/30/index.md

 ##### FBI
 ### [ Agents from the Federal Bureau of Investigation and Internal Revenue Service search the house of Senator Ted Stevens in Girdwood, Alaska. ](/news/2007/07/30/agents-from-the-federal-bureau-of-investigation-and-internal-revenue-service-search-the-house-of-senator-ted-stevens-in-girdwood-alaska.md)
-_Context: United States Senate, Ted Stevens, Girdwood, Alaska, Internal Revenue Service, FBI_
+_Context: United States Senate, Girdwood, Alaska, FBI, Internal Revenue Service, Ted Stevens_

 ##### United States Secretary of State
 ### [ The United States Secretary of State Condoleezza Rice and the United States Secretary of Defense Robert Gates travel to the Middle East to offer increased aid to allies of the United States and to seek advice on Iraq. ](/news/2007/07/30/the-united-states-secretary-of-state-condoleezza-rice-and-the-united-states-secretary-of-defense-robert-gates-travel-to-the-middle-east-to.md)